therealbstern/apcupsd/doc/manual/manual.rst

 Configure Options
 -----------------

-All the available { configure} options can be printed by entering:
+All the available ``configure`` options can be printed by entering:

 ::